YaLTeR/hlkreedz/README.md

 ## searchmaps

 searchmaps provides commands to search through the maps installed on the server, with an optional search term and pagination.
-For this version to work, you have to create an "allmaps.txt" file (in addons/amxmodx/configs) containing a map per line, with all the maps you want.
-You may want to create a script to dump all your maps directory into the file.
-It's planned to add a feature to this plugin that does the work for you.
+For this version to work, you have to create an _allmaps.txt_ file (in _addons/amxmodx/configs_) containing a map per line, with all the maps you want.
+Doing `cd` into your _ag/maps_ folder and executing `ls *.bsp >> ../addons/amxmodx/configs/allmaps.txt` should be enough for this plugin to work correctly.

 ## speclist